cfsimplicity/spreadsheet-cfml/README.md

 In Adobe ColdFusion, the `SpreadsheetRead()` script function is limited to just returning a spreadsheet object, whereas the `<cfspreadsheet action="read">` tag has a range of options for reading and returning data from a spreadsheet file.

-Not all of these options are available yet, but with the `read()` method in this library you can currently read a spreadsheet file into a query and return that instead of a spreadsheet object.
+The `read()` method in this library allows you to read a spreadsheet file into a query and return that instead of a spreadsheet object.
+It has a range of options for controlling how the spreadsheet-to-query conversion is processed.

 ```
 myQuery = spreadsheet.read( src=mypath,format="query" );